aiven/aiven-docs/docs/products/valkey.md

 ---
-title: Aiven for Valkey
+title: Aiven for Valkey™
 ---

-Aiven for Valkey is a managed, in-memory NoSQL database service that offers high performance, scalability, and security.
+Aiven for Valkey™ is a managed, in-memory NoSQL database service that offers high performance, scalability, and security.

-Developed under the Linux Foundation, Valkey is an open-source fork of Redis® designed to provide a seamless and reliable alternative to Redis OSS.
+Developed under the Linux Foundation, Valkey™ is an open-source fork of Redis® designed to provide a seamless and reliable alternative to Redis OSS.
 Aiven for Valkey ensures full compatibility with Redis OSS 7.2.4 and [Aiven for Caching](/docs/products/caching), making it easy for users to transition their existing applications without disruption.